brunomaga/brunomaga.github.io/_posts/2020-02-01-Generative-Adversarial-Networks.md

 tags: [machinelearning]
 ---

-<small>credit: most content in this post is a summary of the paper [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661), published at NeurIPS 2014, by Ian Goodfellow and colleagues at the Unviersity of Montreal.</small>
+credit: most content in this post is a summary of the paper [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661), published at NeurIPS 2014, by Ian Goodfellow and colleagues at the Unviersity of Montreal.

 The paper introduces a new generative model composed of two models trained simultaneously:
 - a generative model G that captures the data distribution; and